 1. Organization: Take Advantage of Tools that Organize for You

 The best photo today will be useless in ten years if you can’t find it, don’t know who’s in it, or when and why you took it.
 A good photo manager will do most of the work for you and help you efficiently fill in the other details.
-Mylio is the ideal tool for organizing your wealth of photos because it automatically does the heavy lifting for you and assists you with the rest.
+Mylio is the ideal tool for organizing your treasure trove of photos because it automatically does the heavy lifting for you and assists you with the rest.

 And if you want even more control, Mylio has additional tools inside its toolkit.
 You can edit photos in RAW from any of your devices, add descriptions, as well as rate, star, edit, and tag pictures for easy finding later.
-And best of all, you can do all this from any of your devices, and the changes you make are automatically synced to your entire library.
+And best of all, you can do all this from any of your devices, and the changes you make are automatically synced across your entire library.

 2. Protection: Follow the “3-2-1” Rule for Photo Security

 In years past, photographers had to concoct elaborate schedules to back up their photos or risk losing the most recent ones.
 Today, that fanaticism isn’t necessary.
 Mylio automatically protects photos by syncing them across multiple devices so you never have to worry about a backup schedule.
 For simple steps to setup Mylio to protect your photos to an external hard drive with Mylio, check out this article.
 And if you choose a Seagate Drive in 2021, you get a complimentary subscription to Mylio as well.
 By storing your photos on an external hard drive synced to Mylio on your computer and phone, you accomplish two things: you’re well on your way to achieving the 3-2-1 Rule for photo security, and your photos are also conveniently accessible on all your devices.

 3. Share: Share & Print Only the Best